 Appalachian National Scenic Trail

-There is 95.7 miles of trail in the state of North Carolina and about 200 miles that runs along the Tennessee/North Carolina border.
+There are 95.7 miles of trail in the state of North Carolina and about 200 miles that run along the Tennessee/North Carolina border.
 The trail enters North Carolina at Bly Gap and hikers will climb Standing Indian Mount, Mt.
 Albert, and Wayah Bald.
-At Fontana Dam, the trail enters Great Smoky Mountains, National Park.
+At Fontana Dam, the trail enters the Great Smoky Mountains, National Park.